SongxiangT/Research-Summarizer-/README.md

 user_defined_attributes = ["Year", "Research Field", "Title", "Methodology", "Results"]
 ```
 #### Changing the Output Language
-To change the language of the summary, simply modify the `summary_language` variable.
+To change the language of the summary, simply modify the `summary_language` variable🌐.
 ```python
 summary_language = "Spanish"
 ```